chaiMae58/HotelGuest/README.md

 - **Persistent Data:** Automatically saves and loads hotel data between sessions.
 - **Factory Method Pattern:** Uses the Factory Method design pattern to create room objects, promoting flexible and extensible code architecture.

+## Project Structure
+The project is organized into the following packages:

+- src/HotelAppUI: Contains the Swing-based user interface
+- `model` — Contains core hotel classes like `Hotel`, `Guest`, and room-related entities.
+- `persistence` — Classes handling loading and saving hotel data (`HotelPersistent`).
+- `factory` — Implementation of the Factory Method pattern to create room and guest objects.
+- `stsml` — (Your SysML v2 models and related files)

 ## Technologies Used

 - Java SE (Swing for GUI)